 NOTE: Ubiquitous or tissue-specific over-expression of human cDNAs in otherwise wild-type flies can provide information that is complementary to the rescue-based experiments discussed in 3.1.
 While rescue-based assays are primarily designed to detect LOF variants (amorphic, hypomophic), over-expression based assays may also reveal gain-of-function (GOF) variants that may be more difficult to assess (hypermorphic, antimorphic, neomorphic).

 3.2.1 Select a set of GAL4 drivers to over-express the human cDNAs of interest.
-A number of ubiquitous, tissue, and stage specific GAL4 drivers are available from public stock centers (e.g. bdsc.indiana.edu/stocks/gal4/index.html, kyotofly.kit.jp/stocks/documents/GAL4.html), some of which are more frequently used than others (http://flybase.org/GAL4/freq_used_drivers/).
+A number of ubiquitous, tissue, and stage specific GAL4 drivers are available from public stock centers , some of which are more frequently used than others .
 Validate drivers with a reporter line (e.g. UAS-GFP) to confirm their expression pattern upon receiving the stocks.

 3.2.2 Express the reference and variant human cDNAs using the same driver under the same condition (e.g. temperature) and ascertain if there is a difference between them.
 First focus on ubiquitous drivers and easily scorable phenotypes (lethality, sterility, morphological phenotypes), and move on to tissue specific drivers and more specific phenotypes.